penguinify/custom-newtab/README.md

 ## Installation

 ### Prebuilt:
-1. go to the latest release on the left and click the zipped file
+1. go to the latest release on the left and click the .crx file
-2. Once downloaded, unzip and install the extension by opening it.
+2. Once downloaded, double click to install the extension on chrome. (you can also go download the zip file and load as unpacked in the extensions page)
 ### Manual:
 1. Clone into the repository and run `pnpm build`
 2. the unpacked or packed extension can be found in `./dist/`